kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 appropriate mount points.

 ### Scaling a StatefulSet
-When we refer to scaling a StatefulSet, we mean increasing or decreasing the number of replicas in the StatefulSet.
+Scaling a StatefulSet refers to increasing or decreasing the number of replicas.
 This is accomplished by updating the `replicas` field.
-You can use either
-[`kubectl scale`](/docs/user-guide/kubectl/kubectl_scale/) or
-[`kubectl patch`](/docs/user-guide/kubectl/kubectl_patch/) to scale a Stateful Set.
+You can use either [`kubectl scale`](/docs/user-guide/kubectl/kubectl_scale/) or [`kubectl patch`](/docs/user-guide/kubectl/kubectl_patch/) to scale a Stateful Set.